Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 He had the knack for getting individuals onboard.

-Judy recalled their household holidays in the Snowy Mountains when she and her siblings have been kids.
+Judy recalled their household holidays in the Snowy Mountains when she and her siblings have been youngsters.
 They spent their days foraging and fossicking.

 Only later in life did Judy realise these journeys have been a ploy by her father to proceed his scientific research over the varsity break.